FACT CHECK: Did ICE Hurl a Pregnant Woman Over a Border Wall?

 ORIGIN

-In late June 2018, as debate over family separation continued, readers asked whether a photograph they had seen alongside a headline about Immigrations and Customs Enforcement throwing a pregnant woman over the border wall separating Mexico and the United States was authentic:
+In late June 2018, as debate over immigration policies resulting in family separation remained a hot button issue, social media platforms saw the increased spread of a purported photograph of U.S. Immigrations and Customs Enforcement (ICE) officials throwing a pregnant woman over the border wall separating Mexico and the United States.

-A 22 January 2018 article from The Onion consisted of the headline “ICE Agents Hurl Pregnant Immigrant Over Mexican Border To Prevent Birth On U.S. Soil” and the image reproduced here.
+The photograph and headline stemmed from a 22 January 2018 item published by The Onion which consisted of nothing more than those two elements.

-Many social media readers are familiar with The Onion, a satirical web site that was founded in newspaper form in 1988.
-Mistaking its material for real news is not uncommon on social media, occurring with claims about warring cruise ships and a photograph of Cuban people clinging to the wings of Air Force One.
-The distinction between the outlet and fake news sites was an intent to poke fun at current events, rather than to trick social media users into sharing phony (and often divisive) claims.
+The Onion is, of course, a satirical web site that was founded in newspaper form in 1988.

+Readers’ mistaking The Onion‘s humorous material for real news is not uncommon on social media, as demonstrated by questions we’ve received from readers about warring cruise ships and a photograph of Cuban people clinging to the wings of Air Force One.

-Like all content originating with The Onion, the photograph and claim about ICE agents and a pregnant woman were purely satirical and not real.
+Like all content originating with The Onion, the photograph and claim about ICE agents and a pregnant woman were purely satirical, not real news.